Achinode/cyber-security-app-frontend/public/privacy-policy.md

 ## Your Rights

 You have the right to access, update, and delete your personal information.
-If you have any questions, please contact us at privacy@example.com.
+If you have any questions, please contact us at contact@provide.lk.